Skip to content

 This book offers readers a reframe on how they view fitness, movement, exercise, and health.
 Backed by science, grounded in kindness, and centered in self-compassion, Goerzen explains her personal journey through the “body hatred battleground,” and how she found her way out.
 This book uses practical tools, approachable strategies, and a “meet you where you are” mindset to empower you to build your own health and fitness story—without shame, weight loss obsession, and the added burden of diet culture.

-Would you like to feel postive about your body?
 Therapy can help.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Complete a brief questionnaire and get matched with the right therapist for you!

 Visit BetterHelp